-Danielle Gilman is a third-year PhD student.
-Her research focuses on twentieth century British literature, specifically British modernism.
-Danielle earned her MA in English: 1850 to the Present from King's College London where she wrote her masters thesis on Virginia Woolf's "war novels" of the 1920s.
+Danielle Gilman is a fifth-year PhD candidate in the English Department.
+Her research focuses on twentieth-century British literature, specifically British modernism.
+Danielle earned her MA in English: 1850 to the Present from King's College London where she wrote her master's thesis on Virginia Woolf's "war novels" of the 1920s.

 BA from Manhattan College

 MA from King's College London

 2018- Willson Center Graduate Research Award

 2018- Franklin College-University of Liverpool Doctoral Student Short-Term International Research Fellowship

 2017- George Mills Harper Fund Graduate Student Travel Grant, South Atlantic Modern Language Association